-Club Sports provide a competitive, recreational and/or an instructional aspect to participants.
+Club Sports provide competitive, recreational and/or instructional aspects to participants.
 Clubs are open to all Tulane students, and all clubs are co-ed unless otherwise specified.
 Each club sport is a student organization which receives funding from the Undergraduate Student Government.
-The success and strength of each club is based upon the initiative set forth by the student leaders and total involvement of the members.
+The success and strength of each club is based upon the initiatives set forth by the student leaders and total involvement of the members.

 Frequently Asked Club Sport Questions

 A. Tulane Club Sports are student organizations that are geared toward instructional, recreational or competitive play.
 Club sports are recognized campus organizations that are run by the students.
 Each club has regular practice times and some compete in local or national leagues.

 Q. How can I find out about joining, practices, dues, and other club information?